-The fax/email request should be submitted in Japanese using an official NIBIO form.
+The fax/email request should be submitted in Japanese using an official NIBIOHN form.
 A sample of this form is provided in section 5.4.8.2 below.
-They may also be downloaded from http://www.nibio.go.jp/shinko/download/soudan_m.doc.

 Generally, the consultation applicant will be contacted within a few business days of request submission to set the future date of the consultation.
 At that time, the company will need to confirm the date and time of the consultation as well as the number of people attending.